2018 Ahmad Shah Abdali 4-day Tournament

 The 2018 Ahmad Shah Abdali 4-day Tournament was an edition of the Ahmad Shah Abdali 4-day Tournament, a cricket tournament in Afghanistan.
 It was the second edition of the competition to be played with first-class status.
 The tournament started on 1 March 2018 and finished on 12 May 2018.
 Six regional teams, one more than the previous tournament, competed in a round-robin format with the top two teams in the group progressing to the final.
 Band-e-Amir Region were the defending champions.

 In the round seven fixture between Kabul Region and Boost Region, Kabul batsman Shafiqullah scored the fastest double century in first-class cricket.
-He scored 200 not out from 89 balls, and also scored the most sixes in a first-class match, with 24.
+He scored 200 not out from 89 balls, and also hit the most sixes (24) in a first-class match.

 The final was played between Amo Region and Band-e-Amir Region.
 The match finished in a draw, with Band-e-Amir Region declared the winners based on a first innings lead, and therefore defending their title.